 Get exclusive member benefits & effect social change.
 Join Today

-Blood glucose monitoring kits and supplies are available from your doctor or diabetes educator or for purchase at pharmacies and online.
-Glucose meters come with testing strips, small needles (or lancets) to prick your finger, and a device to hold the needle.
-They may come with either a logbook in which you can record your blood glucose results or ways to automatically download the readings into your computer.
+You can discuss the price with your doctor or pharmacist.
+Glucose meters come with testing strips, small needles, or lancets, to prick your finger, and a device to hold the needle.
+The kit may include a logbook or you might be able to download the readings onto your computer.

 Your doctor will calculate the target range for your blood glucose based on your age, your type of diabetes, your overall health, and other factors.
-It is important to keep your glucose levels within your target range because high blood sugar levels, if untreated, can lead to the chronic complications sometimes seen with diabetes, such as heart disease, nerve damage, and kidney disease.
+It’s important to keep your glucose levels within your target range as best as you can.
+High blood sugar levels can lead to long-term complications if you don’t get treatment, such as:

-Risks from the blood glucose test, which are minimal, are substantially lower than the risk of not monitoring your blood sugar levels.
+Risks from the blood glucose test are minimal and much lower than the risks of not monitoring your blood sugar levels.

-Also, depending on the type of test you are taking, you may need to adjust your meal schedule.
-Your doctor may recommend taking a test after fasting for a time.
+Also, depending on the type of test you’re taking, you may need to adjust your meal schedule or time it around your meal depending on your doctor’s instructions.

 Before you begin, wash your hands thoroughly to prevent infection at the finger-prick site.
 If you use alcohol wipes instead of washing, be sure to let the site dry completely before testing.

-You will apply the blood to a special test strip that you’ve inserted into the meter.
-Your monitor will give you your blood glucose reading on its digital display.
+The blood goes on the test strip that you’ve inserted into the meter.
+Your monitor will analyze the blood and give you the blood glucose reading on its digital display usually within a minute.

 Finger pricks rarely require a bandage, but you may want to use one if bleeding continues beyond a few drops.
 It’s important to follow all the instructions that came with your glucometer to ensure accurate results.

-The American Association of Clinical Endocrinologists recommends fasting and pre-meal glucose values of less than 110 mg/dL, and two-hour post meal values under 140 mg/dL.
+The American Association of Clinical Endocrinologists and American College of Endocrinology recommends that you keep fasting and premeal glucose values at less than 110 milligrams per deciliter (mg/dL) and that you keep two-hour post-meal values under 140 mg/dL.

-Talk to your healthcare provider about your target levels.
+These are general guidelines.
+Ask your doctor about your target levels.

-Regular blood glucose monitoring can help you identify fluctuations in your blood sugar levels so you can learn how food, exercise, stress, and other factors affect your diabetes.
+Regular blood glucose monitoring may feel like a hassle, but it’s an essential tool to help you take control of your diabetes.
+By identifying and recording changes in your blood sugar levels, you’ll have more information about how food, exercise, stress, and other factors affect your diabetes.

 Written by: Brian Krans